-The Collaborative Law Act is based on the policy that collaborative law should continue to be a contractual, voluntary dispute resolution option.
-The act aims to minimally standardize collaborative law participation agreements both to protect consumers and to make party entry into collaborative law easier.
-The act also aims to facilitate collaborative law by authorizing courts to enforce its key features, the disqualification provision and the confidentiality of collaborative law communications, in pending actions without a separate action for breach of contract.
+The Collaborative Law Act is based on the policy that the collaborative law process should continue to be a contractual, voluntary dispute resolution option for those parties who opt for it with informed consent.
+The act aims to protect consumers by minimally standardizing collaborative law participation agreements and the process of entering into them with informed consent.
+The act also aims to facilitate collaborative law by authorizing courts to enforce its key features- the disqualification provision and the evidentiary privilege for collaborative law communications- in pending actions without a separate action for breach of contract.